veejar2020/jsonsearch/README.md

 - git clone
 - Move to the project folder and run `bundle`.
 Note that bundler needs to be installed for this.
 - Add the project's bin path to the PATH environment variable.
-Eg.: `PATH=$PATH:/Users/rajeevthiruvengadam/projects/zensearch/bin`
+Eg.: `export PATH=$PATH:/Users/rajeevthiruvengadam/projects/zensearch/bin`

 ## Usage